panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 `nestedObjectProp` is the name of the property that holds a nested object. `identifier` is the property name to access from the nested object. `expression` should evaluate to the destructured object.

-After the destructuring, the variable `identifier` contains the property value of the nested object.
+After destructuring, the variable `identifier` contains the property value of the nested object.

 The above syntax is equivalent to: